odoo/documentation/content/applications/finance/payment_providers.rst

 You can change the payment provider’s appearance on your website in the :guilabel:`Configuration` tab of the selected payment provider.
-Modify its name in the :guilabel:`Displayed as` field and adapt the :guilabel:`Supported Payment Icons` if necessary.
+Modify its name in the :guilabel:`Displayed as` field and adapt the list of :guilabel:`Supported Payment Methods` if necessary.

 .. _payment_providers/tokenization: